Copyleft

 Gift economy

-Where does all this comes from ?
-Everything which can be digitized: texts, images, sounds, videos, software, data, can be spread all over the world, almost for free, thanks to the Internet.
-From this easiness, an economy existing in others domains, as in science, or in other times and places, as in some tribes of the south Pacific, has been reinvented.
-This economy is based on the fact that contributors earn respect, not because they accumulate goods (i.e. are rich) but because they give a lot.
-Even if this model can't be put into general use, it brings a welcome freshness in our search-of-profit oriented world.
+Where all this does come from?
+Everything that can be digitized: texts, images, sounds, videos, software, data, can be spread all over the world, almost for free, thanks to the Internet.
+From this easiness, an economy existing in other domains, as in science, or in other times and places, as in some tribes of the south Pacific, has been reinvented.
+This economy is based on the fact that contributors earn respect not because they accumulate goods (i.e. are rich) but because they give a lot.
+Even if this model can't be put into general use, it brings a welcome freshness in our profit-obsessed world.

 The original creator of this picture won't lose anything, this is the magic of digital pictures: you can give without losing anything.
 You will not earn money but the respect of the persons using your work.
 This way, you will have a chance to contribute to Internet abundance, saying "thank you" to all those persons who gave their time and efforts to create free software or to give some advice on forums.
 If you are a photographer and if the idea of giving away your images makes you sick, think that when you take a picture, part of the image quality comes from your own skills but the other part of comes from the beauty of what is on the picture.
-And what is on the picture didn't ask for money (well, most of the time).
-We have here what is called a "polemical statement" and I would be surprised if I had not mail about it!
+And who or what is on the picture didn't ask for money (well, most of the time).
+Would you want to sell what belongs only partially to you?

-But let's be practical : this means you can use the pictures in this web site as you want (as long as you don't make money with them, it would be rather funny if you made money with something I give away!), you can change them and/or share them according to the terms of a Creative Commons license.
+But let's be practical: this means you can use the pictures in this web site as you want (if you don't make money with them, it would be rather funny if you made money with something I give away!), you can change them and/or share them according to the terms of a Creative Commons license.

-The disk capacity I have for this web site doesn't allow me to share my pictures in their original size, but you will find them on the Flickr site.
+You can download my pictures in their original size from my Flickr account.
 Flickr is, by the way, an excellent site you can use to share your own pictures or to access an incredible photo database.
 Photos you can also use (at least some of them) according to the terms of a Creative Commons license.